-- (a) Dogs are allowed in all areas of the park to include developed and back country the exception of (a) (1) and the restrictions of (a) (2) below. - (a)(1) Pets are not allowed at the Horseshoe Bend Swim Beach Area which includes the sand, water, and grassy picnic area directly up from the beach.
-The Lake within the Red Hills day use area is open to dogs recreating in the water while under physical control of their owner. - (a)(2) Pets must be crated, caged, or restrained on a leash which shall not exceed six feet in length in developed and back-country areas of the recreation area except as noted in (e) below. - (a)(5) In developed areas, pet excrement must be immediately collected and disposed of in a trash receptacle. - (b) Dogs may be off leash when being used in support of hunting activities or permitted stock trailing operations; contained on a vessel or within a vehicle; or in open water as designated and in accordance with applicable Federal and State law. - (e) Pets may be under verbal control (e.g., call once and the pet comes) within areas jointly used by the National Park Service and the Bureau of Reclamation including Fort Smith Government Camp, Headquarters area, Grapevine road and the gravel pit area.
+- (a) Dogs are allowed in all areas of the park including developed and back country areas with the exception of (a) (1). - (a)(1) Pets are not allowed at the Horseshoe Bend Swim Beach Area which includes the beach sand and water areas.
+The lake accessed from the Red Hills Day Use Area is open to dogs recreating in the water while under verbal control of their owner. - (a)(5) In developed areas, pet excrement must be immediately collected and disposed of in a trash receptacle. - (b) Dogs may be off leash when being used in support of hunting activities or permitted stock trailing operations; contained on a vessel or within a vehicle; or in open water as designated and in accordance with applicable Federal and State law. - (e) Pets may be under verbal control (e.g., call once and the pet comes) within areas jointly used by the National Park Service and the Bureau of Reclamation including Fort Smith Government Camp, Headquarters area, Grapevine road and the gravel pit area.

-Determination: These restrictions are necessary to provide for the protection of Recreation Area resources, wildlife and public safety.
-While visiting the Recreation Area with pets can be a positive pet owner experience, pets have been shown to have negative impacts on park resources, wildlife, and visitors.
-These impacts include, but are not limited to, noise, pursuit, harassment, defectaion, and scent marking of wildlife habitat.
-In those cases where a pet facilitates access (e.g. service animals or in support of legal hunting activities) the use of such pets is allowed.
+Determination: These restrictions are necessary to provide for the protection of recreation area resources, wildlife and public safety.
+While visiting the recreation area with pets can be a positive pet owner experience, pets have been shown to have negative impacts on park resources, wildlife, and visitors.
+These impacts include, noise, pursuit, harassment, defecation, scent marking of wildlife habitat and other behaviors.
+In those cases where a pet facilitates access (e.g. service animals or in support of legal hunting activities), the use of such pets is allowed.